paramraghavan/sparksql-awsglue/help/sparksql-setup.md

   > bin\spark-submit --verbose sample.py arg1 arg2
   >
   > spark-submit --verbose aws-glue/spark-submit-example.py
+    >> make sure you have started jupyter notebook, open aws-glue.ipynb, enable pyspark and intiailize SparkContext

 - **Errors**
   - Python was not found; run without arguments to install from the Microsoft Store, or disable this shortcut from Settings. **Fix** Go to -> "start" and type "Manage App Execution Aliases".
 Go to it and turn off App Installer "Python"